 - Start writing early.
 If you think you have all the time in the world to write your vows, you may want to think again.
 This sentimental task will take longer than you expect.
 Give yourself as much time as possible by starting early.
 Remember, you don’t have to write the whole thing in one go.
 You can keep coming back to your vows until you get them right.

 - Start with some bullet points.
 Before you start writing your vows, consider what you’re trying to say.
 It’s helpful to make some bullet points.
 Put everything down on paper so you know what you’re working with.
-That way, it will be oh-so-much easier when you start.
+That way, it will be much easier when you start.

 - Make a full-length draft.
 Next, it’s time to draft your vows.
 Avoid editing yourself as you go along and simply write.
 Allow all your feelings to come out and be honest.
 At this point, you don’t need to worry about length.
 It’s more important to get it all out there.